Choose the health content that’s right for you, and get it delivered right in your inbox.

 Aphasia therapy aims to improve patients’ ability to communicate by helping them use their remaining language skills, restore language as much as possible and learn other ways of communicating through gestures, images or use of electronic devices.

-Best Neurological Care for Body, Mind and Spirit
+Leading-Edge Therapy for Your Body, Mind and Spirit

 Our team at AdventHealth Sports Med and Rehab understands the pain, frustration and changes our patients are going through.
 Our world-class therapy team and state-of-the-art equipment can help you recover from symptoms and complications of these conditions and more:

 - Brain Injury

 - Post Op Brain Tumor Resection

 - Spinal Muscular Atrophy

 If you or a loved one is facing the challenge of a neurological impairment such as aphasia, our highly skilled and certified speech, physical and occupational therapists will be by your side to help you achieve your maximum potential with the compassion you deserve.

 Visit us at AHSportsMEdCentralFL.com.
 We want to support your whole health — in body, mind and spirit.